Media Releases Archive

 Media Releases Archive Subscribe

-Conservation Halton held its 60th Inaugural Board meeting on Thursday, February 25.
-John Vice was re-elected as Chair of the Board for the sixth consecutive year and Cathy Duddeck was selected as Vice-Chair for the second time.
+Conservation Halton held its 61st Inaugural Board meeting on Thursday, February 23.
+Gerry Smallegange was elected as the tenth Chair of the Board in Conservation Halton’s history.
+Cathy Duddeck was acclaimed as Vice-Chair and enters her third year in the role.

-The maple sap is flowing and Mountsberg and Crawford Lake Conservation Areas are firing up for two marvellous maple syrup festivals.
-Starting this Saturday, February 27 until April 3 Mountsberg Conservation Area is pleased to welcome visitors to the working sugar bush at Maple Town and Crawford Lake Conservation Area presents Sweet Water Season.
-Conservation Halton’s maple programs are run on weekends, March Break and holidays.
+The maple sap is about to flow and Mountsberg and Crawford Lake Conservation Areas are firing up for Maple150, a unique celebration of maple traditions in Ontario.
+Starting February 25 until April 2 (open on weekends, March Break and holidays) Mountsberg Conservation Area welcomes visitors to the working sugar bush at Maple Town and Crawford Lake Conservation Area presents Sweet Water Season, a celebration of the Indigenous origins of maple sugaring.

 Want to upgrade your yard, but don’t know where to start?
 Conservation Halton is offering a series of free gardening workshops in March to help Dundas and Waterdown homeowners understand their impact on local water quality and learn eco-landscaping tips and techniques.

 This Family Day Weekend, Crawford Lake welcomes you to enjoy a flurry of outdoor activities during its Snowflakes and Snowsnakes festival, while Mountsberg invites you to enjoy winter in the country at Tales by a Winter’s Fire.